 What a feeling to be up there.
 Going through a mountain pass triggers the explorer gene.
 Suddenly, you hit the summit and can see an entire new world in front and below you that has been completely blocked from view until that moment.
 It's like having a curtain suddenly drawn open.

 At a few points on the ascent I did have my doubts we'd get there.
 Rolf was struggling with the 28 degree heat, the elevation and pace, and probably most of all, struggling to keep his ice cream down from lunch.
 However, it was so steep going up that there was no way I wanted to get stuck into having to go back down the same way.
-I wanted the loop more than ever after slogging along that tough ascent.
+I want

 From the summit, we hit some single track scree.
 Because it was north facing, this section had some snow, giving Rolf the chance to throw a snowball (at a rock, thankfully).
 Then some technical descent through the trees - lots of roots - before the trail widened and smoothed out.